 Here’s what he had to tell us about his latest and more:

 Obviously, you’re known for making epic films.
 I’m sure a lot of people have asked about you about making a non-epic, but do you see it as an actual change?

-People, particularly press, want to pigeon-hold you.
+People, especially press, want to pigeonhole you.
 It’s just easier saying, “Oh, that’s what he does.”
 You know, if a director is really a director I think he’s interested in more than one thing.
 I might have painted myself into a bit of a corner doing all these big, serious David Lean-esque movies.
 You know, my first job was as Woody Allen’s assistant and I loved all the Truffaut films.
 They were films just about relationships and behavior, and this was a welcomed opportunity to do that.

 Was going back to to something smaller-scale something you were looking for after Defiance?
 I know you had a lot of problems on that film.